Njoroge-Mwaura/CheckerGame-OOP-Implementation/README.md

 # Checkers-OOP

-A simple, terminal-based Checkers game implemented in Python, structured to follow the SOLID principles.
+A Checkers game implemented in Python with both console and graphical interfaces, structured to follow the SOLID principles.
 The project focuses on clarity, maintainability, and extensibility while keeping the core gameplay minimal and easy to run.

 ## Quick Start

+### Console Version
 ```bash
 python main.py
 ```